 An alternative strategy available to the contractualist is to concede that contractualism does not require SGN, but reject that this undermines the plausibility of contractualism.
 Contractualism offers an account of the morality of “what we owe to each other”.
 Perhaps the agent does not owe it to any person to SGN.
 We might think this to be the case because it is not clear at all to whom the agent would owe SGN if the agent did owe it to some person to SGN.
 It would be odd to suggest that the agent owes it to members of the larger group to SGN; we do not think that any member of the larger group would be wronged by the agent’s decision to save the smaller group.
 If this is correct, then even if morality required SGN, this requirement lies beyond the morality of what we owe to each other; that contractualism does not require SGN would not count against the plausibility of contractualism.

 Contractualism should not be rejected on the grounds that it does not require SGN.
 While we ordinarily think that agents are morally required to SGN, all other things equal, it is not clear that this lies within the scope of “what we owe to each other”.
 It does not seem that the agent owes it to any other person to SGN.
 If we think that the individual owes it to the larger group (though not to any of its members) to SGN then cotnractualism can escape the SGN objection by abandoning the individualist restriction and admitting the complaints of groups into the contractualist mechanism.
 If we do not think that the individual owes this to the larger group, then it seems in not-SGN, the agent does not fail to make good on “what we owe to each other”.

+This is very good.
+It would be improved by picking one solution to defend—there are objections to both that would merit attention, and you could usefully elaborate a bit more on either—so that there was a bit more depth to the discussion.
+It would also be good to compress the early exposition a bit to make more room for discussion of other proposals, such as Kumar’s claim-balancing approach.
+But this is well written and structured and precisely argued.

+Mark: 71

 ‘We are apt to panic at the thought that we ourselves, or other people, might stop caring about the things we do care about, and we feel that the categorical imperative gives us some control over the situation.
 But it is interesting that the people of Leningrad were not struck by the contingent fact that other citizens shared their loyalty and devotion to the city [that] stood between them and the Germans during the terrible years of the siege.’
 (FOOT) Discuss.